SirNomzAlot/Chip-68/README.md

 # Chip-68
-A chip 8 interpreter for 68k macs
+A chip 8 interpreter for vintage macintosh

 !!!THIS IS VERY ALPHA SOFTWARE!!!<br />
       use at your own risk